phrasal verbs with "up" and

 lift something off something else

 The crane picked up the entire house.
-(Watch them pick
+(Watch them pick it up.)

 Pass up